Delegation First Aid

-However as a business owner, your job is to develop and grow the business.
+However, as a business owner, your job is to develop and grow the business.
 You can’t do that if you’re spending your time doing the tactical work.
 You need to reverse the balance and spend 95% of your time strategically developing your business.

 Whichever way you look at it, successful people learn to effectively delegate.
-I’ve noticed that people often think they are practicing effective delegation when they are really just passing the buck.
+I’ve noticed that people often think they are practicing effective delegation first aid when they are just passing the buck.
 There is an important distinction here: delegating isn’t simply handing off work to someone else.
 Effective delegation requires a great degree of responsibility.

 Here’s a simple framework that has helped me ensure that I am effectively delegating: